Saudi entertainment chief sees cinemas returning, eventually

 But Comic-Con also spurred the most public challenge to the entertainment agenda thus far, drawing rebuke from thousands of conservatives - including the imams of prominent mosques - after video emerged of men and women dancing at the event.

-In response, the GEA expressed regret for an unspecified "violation" by the Comic Con organiser of one of the terms of its license for the event, and Khatib noted in his follow-up statement on Friday that these were individual cases.

-Such conservatism was not always the way in Saudi Arabia, said Khatib in the interview, but would take time to change after it had been nurtured over the course of several decades.
+Such conservatism was not always the way in Saudi Arabia, said Khatib, but would take time to change after it had been nurtured over the course of several decades.

 Cinemas, a particular flashpoint, were not on the agenda in the short term, but would come Saudi Arabia eventually, he said.
 "We will get there.
 We'll get there.
 I know how.
 I don’t know when."